waldronlab/BugSigDBEnrich/inst/www/help.md

 as no other taxa were manually annotated for this signature.

 **Exact taxonomic level**.
 If "Yes" is selected, only manually curated taxa in BugSigDB will be considered.
+This is the defaukt value and the resulting BugSigDB signatures will be created as described above.
 If "No" is selected, the taxonomic tree will be truncated at the specified rank (selected above), allowing the inclusion of a parent taxon of the manually annotated taxa in the signature, even if the parent was not manyally curated.
-The "No" option can only be used when a single taxonomic rank is selected (above).
+The "No" option can only be used when a single taxonomic rank is selected.

 Continuing with the [bsdb:1\/2\/1](https://bugsigdb.org/Study_1) signature as an
 example:

-If "genus" is selected above and the exact taxonomic rank is *not* used, the signature will include *Anaerostipes* (manually curated) and *Lacticaseibacillus* (not manually curated), which is the genus parent of *Lacticaseibacillus zeae* (manually curated).
+If "genus" is selected and the exact taxonomic rank is **not** used, the signature will include *Anaerostipes* (manually curated) and *Lacticaseibacillus* (not manually curated), which is the genus parent of *Lacticaseibacillus zeae* (manually curated).